minqiaowang/on-premise-adg/connect-primary-standby/connect-primary-standby.md

 # Set connectivity between on-premise host and cloud host

 ## Introduction
 In a Data Guard configuration, information is transmitted in both directions between the primary and standby databases.
-This requires basic configuration, network tuning and opening of ports at both primary and standby databases.
+This requires basic configuration, network tuning and opening of ports at both primary and standby databases site.

 Estimated Lab Time: 30 minutes.